henrikj242/rb-ksp/README.md

 The Main panel always have a set of knobs, and these vary quite a bit.
 Aside from the knobs, they have a set of buttons, which vary much less.

-In the mixer panel, the controls are always the same, they are called by the same names, and they work in the same way.
+In the mixer panel, the controls are always the same, they are called by predictable names, and they work in the same way.

 A button is used within each instrument group to switch between Mixer and Main panel.
 We may consider to move this functionality out to a general "working mode" level instead of having it on each key group.